Our Services

 In rare cases, unusual nighttime behaviors may be linked to seizures or other neurological conditions.
 Proper evaluation matters.

-If you're experiencing symptoms and want to better understand what might be causing your episodes, Ubie's free AI-powered symptom checker for Night Terrors can help you identify whether your symptoms align with this condition and guide your next steps.
+If you're experiencing symptoms and want to better understand what might be causing your episodes, you can use a free AI-powered symptom checker for Night Terrors to help identify whether your symptoms align with this condition and determine your next steps.

 The good news is that adult night terrors can often be reduced significantly with the right approach.